kudashevs/webpack-remove-code-blocks/README.md

 /*
  |--------------------------------------------------------------------------
- | Webpack Strip Blocks
+ | Webpack Remove Blocks
  |--------------------------------------------------------------------------
  |
- | Here you can define your custom strip tags.
+ | Here you can define your custom remove tags.
 For example, you may use:
  | [ 'develblock', 'debug' ]
- | in order to strip "debug:start" and "debug:end" as well
+ | in order to remove "debug:start" and "debug:end" as well
  |
  */